UCL/rsd-engineeringcourse/intro.md

 ### Lesson 7

-* Best practice in construction.
+* Tricks for not repeating yourself
-* Comments.
+* Iterables and generators
-* Coding conventions.
+* Functional python.
-* Documentation with Sphinx.
+* Map and reduce.
+* Context managers and decorators.
-* Refactoring.
+* Metaprogramming
 * IDEs and editors
-* Design and development.
 * Logging.

 ### Lession 8